 As communities continue to navigate the COVID-19 pandemic, participation in youth sports offers many opportunities to promote physical and mental health.
 However, there are a few additional considerations for youth sports settings given the unprecedented circumstances posed by the novel coronavirus pandemic.

-Our Co-Medical Directors of Children’s Hospital Colorado’s Sports Medicine Institute, Julie Wilson, MD, and Aaron Provance, MD, offered some COVID-19 return to play guidelines.
+Julie Wilson, MD, and Aaron Provance, MD, physicians in the Children’s Hospital Colorado’s Sports Medicine Center, offered some COVID-19 return to play guidance.

-In order to resume any in-person training (even individual or small group sessions), youth sports organizations and teams should develop protocols in several areas that align with public health guidelines and CDC recommendations.
+In order to conduct any in-person training (even individual or small group sessions), youth sports organizations and teams should develop protocols that align with public health guidelines.

 COVID-19 screening for athletes, coaches and staff

-Everyone participating in training or competition should be screened for:
+- Everyone participating in training or competition should be:

-- Potential or known exposure to someone diagnosed with COVID-19
+- Screened for potential or known exposure to someone diagnosed with COVID-19

 - Athletes, coaches or staff who screen positive must stay at home and should contact their healthcare provider for medical advice if they develop symptoms and for guidance on returning to work and sports.

-Youth sports organizations should take the following precautions to prevent the spread of the coronavirus:
+Youth sports organizations should take the following precautions to prevent the spread of COVID-19:

-- Maintain physical distancing requirements consistent with public health orders by keeping the following in mind:
+- Maintain physical distancing requirements consistent with public health guidelines by keeping the following in mind:

-- Maintain 6 feet of distance during training sessions and when entering and exiting venues.
+- Maintain 6 feet of distance when entering and exiting venues.

-- Limit the number of participants in training sessions.
+- Control the number of participants in training sessions.

 - Avoid shared equipment and water stations.

-- Participants must use their own water bottle, towel and other personal supplies.
+- Participants are encouraged to use their own water bottle, towel and other personal supplies.